 Beatrice Deer is a Quaqtaq-born, Montreal-based singer-songwriter.
 Her latest album SHIFTING is out December 10, 2021.

 Beatrice Deer is a Montreal-based singer-songwriter; Sylvia Cloutier is performing artist, theater director, and producer also based in Montreal.
-Beatrice’s latest album SHIFTING is out tomorrow, so to celebrate, the two friends — who are both Intuit artists originally from Nunavik — got together to catch up.
+Beatrice’s latest album SHIFTING is out tomorrow, so to celebrate, the two friends — who are both Inuit artists originally from Nunavik — got together to catch up.

 — Annie Fell, Editor-in-chief, Talkhouse Music